grafana/k6-docs/docs/sources/v0.49.x/javascript-api/k6-experimental/redis/client/client-hincrby.md

 ---
 title: 'Client.hincrby(key, field, increment)'
-excerpt: 'Increments the value of a hash field by the given number.'
+description: 'Increments the value of a hash field by the given number.'
 ---

 # Client.hincrby(key, field, increment)